mrYakamoto/javascript-racer-1-front-end/README.md

 will advance their "car" by smashing some key.
 For example, player 1 might be the "q" key and player 2 might be the "p" key.

-The goal here is to learn more about JavaScript, jQuery, the DOM, and asynchronous event handling.
+The goal here is to learn more about JavaScript, the DOM, and asynchronous event handling.

-Before you start, you should read about [jQuery][].
-In particular, you should understand event handling and callback functions.

 ## Releases